Chemo Regimen FAQs: AC + T

-A. Among the five most common types of chemotherapies for breast cancer, AC is probably the MOST common drug combination given to women whose cancer hasn't spread to the lymph nodes.
-The treatment includes two drugs: doxorubicin (Adriamycin), and cyclophosphamide (Cytoxan).
+One of the common types of chemotherapies for breast cancer, AC + T includes three drugs: doxorubicin (Adriamycin), cyclophosphamide (Cytoxan), and a taxane drug (Taxol, Taxotere).
 You don’t have to remember the names, just the initials since anyone who needs to know will recognize what the letters stand for.

 The “A” part of this “chemo cocktail” blocks DNA production in your cells, and inhibits the enzymes responsible for repairing DNA.
 Cells can’t live without DNA and die off when they’re deprived of it.
 In fact, some even kill themselves when their DNA is damaged.
 While “A” doesn’t distinguish between cancer cells and normal cells, it has a greater negative effect on cancer cells since those cells are dividing so rapidly.

 The “C” part of this chemo combo stops cancer cells from replicating.
 As for “T,” it slows or stops cell division, or keeps enzymes from making the proteins cells need in order to grow.
 So between all three of these drugs, you have some pretty powerful agents working to destroy those cancer cells.

 How long will it take?

 Delivery methods and schedules vary, as the pharmacology is constantly changing.
 That said, you’ll probably have six treatments of AC + T once every three weeks.
 The entire treatment should take between four and five months barring any complications that might slow down the process.

 Each treatment is given by IV into the hand or arm and should last about two hours.
 Factor in the time it takes to get to and from the hospital, take preliminary blood tests to make sure your white cells are at appropriate levels as well as the inevitable waiting around and you’re looking at half a day each visit.